-- When using this approach, the figure legend may be 1- or 2-pt smaller font size than that used for the main body of text. - For most relatively small figures (such as the example shown here), format the text box (right click → More Layout Options) as follows: Text Wrapping → Wrapping Style = Square; Position → Horizontal alignment = Right relative to Margin.
-Do not select the Move Object with Text option, otherwise your text box will tend to "jump around" (move from page to page, or even disappear) as you edit the document! - If the table or figure spans most of the width of the page within the confines of the margins, format the text box (right click → More Layout Options) as follows: Text Wrapping → Wrapping Style = Top and bottom; Position → Horizontal alignment = Center relative to Margin.
+- document and the positioning of the figure and its legend on the page you will only need to position the text box, because both the figure and the legend are contained within the textbox. - When using this approach, the figure legend may be 1- or 2-pt smaller font size than that used for the main body of text. - o For most relatively small figures (such as the example shown here), format the text box (right click → More Layout Options) as follows: Text Wrapping → Wrapping Style = Square; Position → Horizontal alignment = Right relative to Margin.
+Do not select the Move Object with Text option, otherwise your text box will tend to "jump around" (move from page to page, or even disappear) as you edit the document! - o If the table or figure spans most of the width of the page within the confines of the margins, format the text box (right click → More Layout Options) as follows: Text Wrapping → Wrapping Style = Top and bottom; Position → Horizontal alignment = Center relative to Margin.
 Do not select the Move Object with Text option. - Once you have inserted the figures, display and editing of the document is most efficient if you activate "show picture placeholders" (Microsoft Word 2010: Select Customize Quick Access Toolbar → More Commands → Advanced → under Show document content, select Show picture placeholders.
 To view the figures as they will appear in the document, unselect this option.)